ChilliCream/hotchocolate-docs/docs/instrumentation.md

 #### Stop Query

 The stop event is raised once the query engine has completed processing the request.
-This event is even called if an error has occured.
+This event is even called if an error has occurred.
 Additional to the `IQueryContext` the event also provides the `IExecutionResult`.

 ```csharp
 [DiagnosticName("HotChocolate.Execution.Query.Stop")]